-Domestic leagues offer a wide range of bets and, as an added bonus, there are national cups, international tournaments like the Champions League and a growing trend of pre-season competitions.
+Domestic leagues offer a wide range of bets and, as an added bonus, there are national cups, international tournaments like the Champions League, Europa League and a growing trend of pre-season competitions.
 In addition, there are regular major tournaments for national teams such as the European Championships, Africa Cup of Nations, Copa America and the World Cup.

 This guide will take you through how to bet on football and some of the methods you can use to develop your knowledge of football betting.

 Here at Unibet there are thousands of football matches you can bet on each week in our sportsbook, where the fixtures are laid out in nationality and league order, so you can easily find the game you want to bet on.

 We cover everything from the biggest leagues such as Premier League, Serie A and Bundesliga to lower divisions around the world.
 You can bet on anything from simple single bets, such as the outcome of a match, to combination bets where you add multiple bets that can cover different types of football bets on the same bet slip.

 The opportunities are enormous when it comes to football betting.
 We offer lots of different bet types, where you can place a bet on corners, cards, correct score, goal scorers, player specials in various degrees and much more.
 In the next section, we will review the most common and popular bet types when it comes to football betting.

 There are literally hundreds of markets available on any given football match that you can bet on.
 Here at Unibet we work hard to offer both the best odds and a wide variety of bets.